MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Methods

-The multi-agent clinical diagnosis (MACD) framework is composed of two knowledge agents and a diagnostician agent (Supplementary Material \ref{S10}).
+\textbf{Overview of MACD framework.} The multi-agent clinical diagnosis (MACD) framework is composed of two knowledge agents and a diagnostician agent (Fig. ~\ref{fig:fig5}a).
 The knowledge summarizer agent autonomously reviews learning cases to generate a broad pool of diagnostic concepts for a specific disease.
-The knowledge refiner agent then processes this pool, filters it for redundancy and importance to yield the final, and optimizes Self-Learned Knowledge.
-For the final diagnosis, this knowledge is provided to either a single diagnostician agent or, for more complex reasoning, the MACD-human collaboration workflow as a form of internal knowledge when diagnosing new cases.
-This provides clear, experience-based guidance for the agent’s reasoning process, directing it to focus more precisely on the key features of the disease and thereby improving the accuracy of the final diagnosis.
+The knowledge refiner agent then processes this pool, filters it for redundancy and importance, and optimizes Self-Learned Knowledge.
+For the final diagnosis, this knowledge is provided to either a single diagnostician agent or, for more complex reasoning, to the MACD-human collaboration workflow as a form of internal knowledge when diagnosing new cases.
+This provides clear, experience-based guidance for the agent’s reasoning process, directing it to focus more precisely on the key features of the disease, thereby improving the accuracy of the final diagnosis.